rijukattel/portfolio/src/content/pages/home.md

       <!--StartFragment-->

       I have been a Developer for a while now.
-It's feels great to CODE and HAVE FUN at the same time
+It feels great to CODE and HAVE FUN at the same time

       <!--EndFragment-->